[General curriculum vitae]

 William Byrd

-Singers of Manchester, an excellent chamber choir directed by
+Singers of Manchester, an excellent chamber choir that was directed

-I would also particularly like to form small
+I am currently choirless, and I would particularly like to form small

 ensembles, one or two per part.